oszkarnagy/skysoup-blog/content/post/helloworld.md

 +++
-title = "Hello world!"
-image = "http://images.metmuseum.org/CRDImages/ma/web-large/ma1982.179.29.jpg"
-date = "2017-04-10T22:09:08+12:00"
+title = "Knitting in the age of post-global sausage smoking" image = "http://images.metmuseum.org/CRDImages/ma/web-large/ma1982.179.29.jpg" date = "2017-04-10T22:09:08+12:00"
 +++

 <p class="post-outline">
 Here is an outline of the article.
-Paragraphs can be written like so.
-A paragraph is the basic block of Markdown.
 A paragraph is what text will turn into when there is no reason it should become anything else.
 </p>

 <!--more-->